briandek/WowDotNetAPI/Readme.md

 THE LIBRARY IS STILL EVOLVING WITH THE PLATFORM API CHANGES.
 USE AT OWN RISK - AND JUMP IN, HACK AWAY AND HELP OUT :]

-Currently supports access to the Realm, Guild, and Character(40%) areas of the Platform API.
+Currently supports access to the Realm, Guild, and Character areas of the Platform API.

 You can now obtain the WowDotNetAPI dll through nuget.
 More information at [http://nuget.org/List/Packages/WowDotNetAPI](http://nuget.org/List/Packages/WowDotNetAPI)